 While these issues may sound fussy, don’t write your pet off as a prima donna just yet.
 Anything that causes them to not eat or drink needs to be tackled head on and to be honest, if swapping out Rover’s food bowl for something he likes better is all it takes to get him back on track, count your blessings.

 So what’s out on the market?
-Here are six options designed to ensure your little guy enjoys his chow time:
+Here are a handful of options designed to ensure your little guy enjoys his chow time:

 The interior bowl of this pet dish is gently angled to 45 degrees to provide easier access to larger pieces of kibble for better chewing and improved digestion.
 The unique shape also allows for a cleaner dining experience for flat-faced pooches.
 The dish is perfect for wet or dry food, holds up to 1 cup of kibble and is produced by Enhanced Pet Products.
-It is available in top quality, ABS safe plastic for $29.99 or stainless steel for $34.99 with free shipping.
+It is available in top quality, ABS safe plastic and stainless steel.

 Raised feeding dishes are not only great for larger pets who find it difficult to lean down, but they can also aid digestion.
 This 4-inch high raised feeder includes two standard stainless steel bowls plus an additional bowl that is shallower and ideal for cats with whisker fatigue.
 A perfect height for smaller pets, this feeder includes rubberized feet to prevent over-exuberant eaters from taking it across the floor.

 Slow your gobbler by making him work for his kibble.
 This fun, interactive feeder is shaped like a maze – meaning lots of twists and turns.
 Scatter your pooch’s treats, kibble or wet food between the ridges and turn his mealtime into a challenging game.
 It’s molded from one piece of food-grade PP, is phthalate-free and dishwasher safe.
-These bowls range in size, range in price from $20-$37, and come in five colors.
+These bowls range in size and come in five colors.

-For pooches with joint issues the Lordly Puss dish is it!
-Produced by Fellip, this stylish food bowl is made from top quality stainless steel set into a non-toxic acrylic base that comes in trendy translucent colors.
-The gentle upward slope of the bowl allows your pooch to dine at a more comfortable, 45 degree angle and is ideally aligned for flat-faced dogs.
+For pooches with joint issues the Super Design Mess Free slanted bowl is it!
+This stylish food bowl is made from top quality stainless steel set into a non-toxic melamine stand that comes in trendy translucent colors.
+The gentle 15° slope of the bowl allows your pooch to dine at a more comfortable angle and is ideally aligned for flat-faced dogs.
 This durable bowl is not only dishwasher safe, but it also has a convenient anti-skid base to prevent the bowl from sliding across the floor.